HL7/US-Core/input/pagecontent/general-guidance.md

 ### SNOMED CT United States Edition

 [SNOMED CT] (Systematized Nomenclature of Medicine -- Clinical Terms) is a comprehensive clinical terminology widely used in healthcare to support the electronic exchange of clinical health information.
 US Core uses the US Edition of SNOMED CT, a standalone release that combines the content of the US Extension and the International releases of SNOMED CT.
 It is used extensively in US CORE for various clinical concepts, including problems, procedures, allergies, and laboratory results.
 When using SNOMED codes in US Core Profiles, implementers **MAY** use the default system URI, which refers to an unspecified edition/version, as shown in option one below.
-However, for terminology servers to be able to validate US Edition-only codes, implementers  **SHOULD**  provide the accompanying system URI to describe the edition as shown in option two.
+However, for terminology Servers to be able to validate US Edition-only codes, implementers  **SHOULD**  provide the accompanying system URI to describe the edition as shown in option two.

 #### SNOMED CT Edition and Version Options